If your partner has ever said, "I love you, but I am not IN love with you," then you know how painful it is to hear this...

 - What compliments have people given you about your spouse?

-If you’re struggling to come up with RETs, just google “relationship affirmations.”
-You can also check out my Relationship Mantra Board here on pinterest.
+Tip: If you’re struggling to come up with RETs, please check out my Relationship Mantra Board here on pinterest.

 8. HAVE MORE HALLMARK MOMENTS.